ryan-schreiber/doesnt-git-easier/README.md

-# doesnt-git-easier
+# `doesnt-git-easier`
-Making writing files to git easy and pythonic with context managers and the Git REST API.
+Making it easy to read and write files to Git in a Pythonic way with context managers and the Git REST API.

 ## Usage
 ```python